-Please note: The remote control supplied with your Motion Vision will always work with the sound bar even if the sound bar is programmed to respond to an additional remote.
+Please note: The remote control supplied with your Motion Vision or Vision X will always work with the sound bar even if the sound bar is programmed to respond to an additional remote.

 Please note: Not all commands have to be programmed and you may choose to program only commands you wish to use.
 When learning from a second remote, you will likely find the remote does not include buttons that directly correspond with all available Motion Vision commands.
 Some remotes offer 'function' buttons (F1, F2, etc.) that may be useful when programming commands unique to Motion Vision (such as 'Night Mode' or 'Optical 1').

 Please note: Some remote controls offer discrete 'power on' and 'power off' buttons while others offer a single button to toggle power on and off.
 The learning function of the Motion Vision allows you to program either scenario.